-How can you stay ahead of the competition and win on social media?
+How do you stay ahead of the competition and win on social media?
 Start with a social media competitive analysis.

-It will tell you how you stack up against others in your industry, and surface new opportunities and potential threats.
+It will tell you how you stack up against others in your industry, and surface new opportunities as well as potential threats.

-This guide will teach you how to conduct your own competitive analysis for social media.
+This guide will teach you how to analyze — and learn from — competitor performance.
 We’ll also list the best social media competitive analysis tools and give you a free template to help you get started.

 More of a visual learner?
-Check out our video for a super-simple three step method to conducting a social media competitor analysis:
+Check out our video to find out how to perform a competitive analysis on social media in just three steps:

 A social media competitor analysis is an analysis of your competition on social media to find out what their strengths and weaknesses are, and how those strengths and weaknesses compare to your own.